Location:

 static TAny* LeaveIfNull(TAny* aPtr);

-If the function returns, the value of aPtr.
+, the function simply returns with the value of the

 static TTrapHandler* SetTrapHandler(TTrapHandler* aHandler);